giannetti/TEI-Close-Reading/readme.md

 -  singletemplate.xml
 -  voorheesjb.xml [this is a sample encoding]

 Double click (Mac) or right-click (PC) to expand the contents of the zip folder.

 Once downloaded, drag and drop the expanded file onto your desktop.
-Open the `singletemplate.xml` file.
-It should open with Notepad (PC) or TextEdit (Mac).
+Open the `singletemplate.xml` file in the Atom text editor.

 Place your XML document on one side of your screen.